Power-law fluctuations near critical point in semiconductor lasers with delayed feedback: Numerical simulation

 The probability density functions (PDFs) of the normalized intensity $I/I_{ex}$ are shown in Fig.~\ref{fig:dist-I}, where the probability distributions are depicted in a double logarithmic display.
 Under the threshold condition ($j=1$), the distribution evidently forms a straight shape (open black circles), i.e., the distribution contains a power-law decay described by Eq.~(\ref{eq:power-law}), over at least three orders of magnitude, where the characteristic exponent is almost unity ($\beta \simeq 1$).
 The exponent is close to that observed in seismic statistics known as Gutenberg--Richter's law \cite{GutenbergRichter1956Law}.
 When $j > 1$, the power-law decay (scale-invariant feature) disappears rapidly and transforms to an exponential one, which has a characteristic scale.
 When $j < 1$, the power-law feature also disappears, as can be seen from the distribution represented by blue diamonds in Fig.~\ref{fig:dist-I}.
 It should be noted that the cutoff intensity of the distributions, i.e., the upper bound of the event size, takes on a maximum value under the threshold condition $j = 1$.
 We will investigate this trend in detail in Subsec.~\ref{sec:condition}.

-It is known that SOC yields power-law statistics in terms of size and the time of energy-release events \cite{Bak1987SOC,SOC1998Jensen,aschwanden2011SOC}.
+It is known that critical behavior in nonequilibrium systems yields power-law statistics in terms of size and the time of energy-release events \cite{Bak1987SOC,SOC1998Jensen,aschwanden2011SOC}.
 Here, the distributions of waiting time, i.e., the time interval between two sequential peaks of intensity bursts, are shown in Fig.~\ref{fig:dist-t_w}, where we consider each burst of intensity as an energy-release event.
 The waiting time distribution obtained for a large pump current ($j=3.5589$) forms a convex shape around $t_w = \SI{0.04}{ns}$.
-This means the existence of a characteristic time-scale of the burst events.
+This means the existence of a characteristic timescale of the burst events.
 With decreasing the pump current from the large value, a straight ``shoulder,'' which is an indication of a power-law character, develops in the distributions.
 Under the threshold condition ($j=1$), a power-law decay with $\beta \simeq 3/2$ clearly appears over approximately two orders of magnitude as depicted by open black circles in Fig.~\ref{fig:dist-t_w}.
 This power-law feature in the waiting time is compatible with the aftershock statistics of earthquakes known as Utsu--Omori's law, while the exponent of $3/2$ is slightly higher than that of the law \cite{Omori1894OmoriLaw,Utsu1969UtsuLaw}.
 Similar to the case with the intensity statistics shown in Fig.~\ref{fig:dist-I}, the power-law behavior disappears again for lower pump currents ($j < 1$), which are depicted by blue diamonds in Fig.~\ref{fig:dist-t_w}.

 The above simulation results show that the statistical distributions of size and interval of energy-release events form power-law decays just on the threshold condition $j=1$.
-This indicates that semiconductor lasers with optical feedback exhibit the power-law statistics (as typically observed in SOC) in the threshold condition of the solitary mode.
+This indicates that semiconductor lasers with optical feedback exhibit power-law statistics in the threshold condition of the solitary mode.